 Stripe provides libraries in six programming languages, from Java to Go, as well as a host of community libraries.

 On the client side, the API makes it easy to store cards and enable direct payouts to a bank account.
 Also, the payment processor offers pre-built checkout and subscription solutions, so startups can start accepting payments quickly.
-Accounts have test mode and live mode API keys.
+There is an opportunity to use a test mode and live mode API keys.

-Last year it launched a product called Relay, which allows developers to embed a 'buy' button within third-party apps, including Facebook, Pinterest, and Twitter.
+Last year it launched a product called Relay, which allows developers to embed a "Purchase" button within third-party apps, including Facebook, Pinterest, and Twitter.

 Braintree offers SDKs and fully customizable APIs in six programming languages.
 Moreover, it has pre-built shopping cart solutions.

-Braintree providing merchants with an account, payment gateway, and the facility to automate recurring payments, including wallet style credit card storage and support for mobile and international payments.
+Braintree provides merchants with an account, payment gateway, and the facility to automate recurring payments, including wallet-style credit card storage and support for mobile and international payments.
 Among its clients are huge economy players like Uber and Airbnb.

-The capability to leverage the huge PayPal network is considered to be the main Braintree competitive advantage over Stripe as startups can scale internationally.
+The capability to leverage the vast PayPal network is considered to be the main Braintree competitive advantage over Stripe as startups can scale internationally.

-Both payment systems provide developers with Server SDK, which is needed to process transactions through their systems.
+Both payment systems provide developers with Server SDK, which is needed to process transactions through their networks.